 ~ Prepare any necessary financial statements for financial aid.

 ~ Send any supplemental materials that are required or recommended.

-~ Check with all institutions before the deadline to make sure your file is complete.
-The cost of applying to a number of graduate schools adds up.
+~ The cost of applying to a number of graduate schools adds up.
 If you have financial need ask the graduate school if there is an application fee waiver policy.

-Many graduate schools use self-managed applications, which mean that the student sends all the materials (application, sealed transcripts and letters of recommendation, etc.) together in one envelope.
+Most graduate schools use online applications, which mean that the student sends all the required materials electronically.